Maximizing effectiveness as a leadership team

 Effective boards support this improvement process creating awareness and urgency about the district's student achievement needs by: creating a climate characterized by shared decision-making; providing meaningful professional development; committing time, energy, and resources to district improvement efforts; developing policies that support the focus on student achievement; and connecting with district leaders while practicing unified governance with the district superintendent.

-The "File Attachments" located on the right hand side of the page are outstanding board-superintendent relationship resources used with the permission of the authoring organization.
+The Resources linked above and "File Attachments" located on the right hand side of the page are outstanding board-superintendent relationship resources used with the permission of the authoring organization.
 "Links" as noted under the Resources section of the page, are additional media resources, OSBA services and publications that support district advocacy efforts.